Isaac Lab Tasks

 What To Modify In The Env Config

-When you want to change task behavior, usually start from the environment cfg rather than the training script.
+Task-behavior changes should usually start from the environment cfg rather than the training script.

 Common places to edit: